humanmade/hm-swr-cache/readme.md

-# HM Expiry Cache
+# HM SWR Cache

 A soft expiring cache with background updating is a specialized caching strategy that allows cached data to remain available even after the expiration period.
 With regular caching, data becomes unavailable or leads to a 'cache miss' as soon as it expires.
 This can be costly, particularly with complex data fetching operations that require significant time.

 In a soft expiring cache, when the cache period expires, the cached data remains accessible while a background update operation occurs.
 During this time, the user or application continues to see the stale cached data until the new updated data is ready.
 This approach ensures data is always available for end consumers with minimized latency from cache rebuild, providing a continuously smooth experience.
+This is also called a `stale-while-revalidate` cache strategy, thus the name.

 Note: As the cache is updated via a `wp_schedule_single_event()` call, using a scalable job system such as [Cavalcade](https://github.com/humanmade/Cavalcade) is recommended as the [default WordPress pseudo-cron](https://developer.wordpress.org/plugins/cron/) slows